grafana/loki/docs/sources/logql/metric_queries.md

 Metric queries can be used to calculate the rate of error messages or the top N log sources with the greatest quantity of logs over the last 3 hours.

-Combined with parsers, metrics queries can also be used to calculate metrics from a sample value within the log line, such as latency or request size.
+Combined with parsers, metric queries can also be used to calculate metrics from a sample value within the log line, such as latency or request size.
 All labels, including extracted ones, will be available for aggregations and generation of new series.

 ## Range Vector aggregation